Arifin Tasrif

-Arifin Tasrif (born in Jakarta 19 June 1953) is an Indonesian executive who is the Minister for Energy & Mineral Resources until reshuffle on 19 August 2024 in Joko Widodo's Onward Indonesia Cabinet.
+Arifin Tasrif (born in Jakarta 19 June 1953) is an Indonesian executive who was the Indonesian Minister for Energy & Mineral Resources until he was reshuffled on the 19th of August 2024 in Joko Widodo's Onward Indonesia Cabinet.

 Early life and education

-Tasrif attended primary and secondary schools in Jakarta.
-He first (1959) entered the Saint Fransikus (Francis of Assisi) primary school in Central Jakarta run by the Yayasan St. Fransiskus (Francis of Assisi Foundation) in Indonesia.
-Later (1965–1968) he attended the nearby Kanisius middle school before entering senior high school in Medan, North Sumatra in the Yayasan Pendidikan Harapan (Hope for Education Foundation).
+Tasrif attended his elementary and secondary schooling in Jakarta.
+He first (1959) attended the Saint Fransiskus (Francis of Assisi) elementary school in 1959 in Central Jakarta, which was run by the Yayasan St. Fransiskus (Francis of Assisi Foundation).
+Later, (1965–1968) he attended the nearby Kanisius middle school before entering senior high school in Medan, North Sumatra at the Hope for Education Foundation (Yayasan Pendidikan Harapan).
 Tasrif studied chemical engineering at the Bandung Institute of Technology, graduating in 1977.
 He is of Minangkabau descent.

 Business career

 Tasrif was the business director of the construction and engineering firm Rekayasa Industri between 1995 and 2001, before becoming president director of the fertilizer company Petrokimia Gresik between 2001 and 2010.
 He then moved to the state-owned Pupuk Indonesia Holding Company.
 He led the firm until 2015.